bjoernQ/bl602-wifi-rs/README.md

 ### Example: _ble_advertising_

 This starts BLE advertising.
 It should show up as _BL-602 Ble-Example!_ when scanning for Bluetooth devices.
+It's possible to connect to it and discover two services.
+One is read and writeable and one is just writeable.

 ## Implementation Notes